wp-plugins/gregs-high-performance-seo/readme.txt

 = Introduction =

+WordPress SEO plugins have been done before, but never like this.

+Offering direct control over more than 100 separate on-page characteristics important for SEO, while loading only around 700 lines of code for each ordinary page view and playing nicely with other plugins, this plugin has been designed from the ground up for performance and compatibility.

+This plugin is intended for anyone who wants to help search engines find their material: it's not just for professional marketers, it's not just for those who make their living via the web, and it's certainly not only for developers or full-time settings tweakers.

-This plugin is very definitely not for everybody.
+Having said that, this plugin is very definitely not for everybody.
 However, if you can answer 'yes' to one or more of the question below, then it might be for you.

 * Do you want high performance SEO, but you don't want output buffering hacks?